 Coalescence is the fusion of cloud droplets.
 For this process we need large droplets, created by large condensation nuclei.
 Salt particles seem to be the most predominant source for this.
 Oceanic air is an abundant source for salt particles, and research has shown that heavy precipitation is not uncommon from clouds that have their origins over the oceans (cold fronts).
 Plus that evaporating water is readily available too.

 Big droplets have a greater mass and will fall with a relatively higher velocity, during their descent they overtake and collide with smaller lighter droplets.
 This will make them grow even larger and in their wake they tend to take along other small droplets.
 At this point precipitation has started.

 If there are not sufficient large drops or their size is not big enough and the temperature in the cloud is above zero then we can say that droplet growth is restricted and precipitation may not occur at all.
 Flying through such a cloud will get your windows wet though.

 Precipitation can take many forms, it depends a bit on the temperature and the stability of the air.
 The rate of precipitation is usually indicated in light (-), moderate and heavy (+).
 It is determined by the amount of water falling into a rain gauge or on a flat surface during a certain amount of time.
-The type or character of the precipitation can be continuous or intermittent as we know from showers.
+The type or character of the precipitation can be continuous or intermittent, as we know from showers.

 Continuous precipitation indicates usually a thick extensive cloud layer (Nimbostratus cloud) and not likely to clear in a short period of time.
 A stable warm front is associated with this type of weather.
 Intermittent, showery precipitation usually comes with a unstable cold or occluded cold front with Cumuliform clouds and you may expect clear skies between the, sometimes heavy, precipitation.